ashishb/wp2hugo/README.md

 Commercial usage is restricted via a license.
 Feel free to contact me if you want to license this commercially.

+## What does wp2hugo do better than other migration tools

+- wp2hugo is distributed as a single and portable binary executable, requiring no installation and no dependence.
+The binary is compiled code (written in Go), which provides _much_ better performance than scripted tools.
+- It can run locally on your computer, or on server with shell access, and processes WordPress XML export file.
+This makes it able to migrate very large blogs in a matter of minutes, while other migration tools (e.g. those running server-side PHP code, as WordPress plugins) may time-out, overflow RAM, overload server and fail completely on shared hosting.
+- It migrates all post metadata like GUID, custom fields, taxonomies, and more, so you retain all of your original posts' information, even hidden from user front-end. _(Posts front-matters may need some manual cleanup after migration)_
+- It converts a large range of native WordPress shortcodes and Gutenberg blocks to Hugo shortcodes.
+- It fully imports WordPress media library (files and metadata) and fully supports WordPress galeries (legacy and Gutenberg), which makes it particularly well-suited for photo blogs.
+- It supports translated pages and hierarchical pages and custom post types.

 ## Usage

 ### Binary